Become a governor

 How have our governors made a difference so far?

 Our governors have played vital roles in a number of areas of our work.
 Having governors sit on our internal committees has proved invaluable as they have brought their varied portfolio of skills and interests.

 Some of the areas governors have made contributions include:

-Our governors hold meetings and attend events such as the annual public meeting where they are available to talk with members outside of the formality of the board meetings to find out what concerns them.
+- Membership engagement - Our governors hold meetings and attend events such as the annual public meeting where they are available to talk with members outside of the formality of the council meetings to find out what concerns them.
 This provides an essential link between our members and our decision making processes.
 A governor also sits on the editorial board for the members’ newsletter.

 Ultimately our governors have been vital in bringing both an internal and external perspective to our decision making which helps us to be mindful of the external environment and its pressures and demands.